ankushchimnani/DSA-Must-Do-Questions/39_Best Time to Buy and Sell Stock/Editorial/bestTimeToBuyAndSellStockEditorial.md

 * Let there be N days to buy and sell stocks with prices[N] denoting the cost of stocks for all of N days.

 * One possible solution is to calculate the profit obtained for all pairs of days i, j ( 1 <= i < j <= N ) and to take out the maximum among them.
-This will lead to a time complexity of O(N*N) which is not desirable.
+This will lead to a time complexity of O(NxN) which is not desirable.
 * Observation:
   1. If on ith day ( 1 <= i <= N ) a stock is bought, then for it to be sold on jth day, i < j <= N.
   2. Let a stock is bought on day i ( 1<= i <= N) with cost prices[i].
 Let the cost of stock on days j and k ( i < j < k ) be prices[j] and prices[k], with the condition that prices[i] < prices[j] < prices[k], then, it is better to sell the stock bought on day i on day k than day j.